Rufus Johnson (American football)

-Rufus Johnson (born August 28, 1990) is an American former professional football defensive end.
+Rufus Johnson (born August 28, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was selected by the New Orleans Saints in the sixth round of the 2013 NFL draft.
-He played college football at Tarleton State.
+He played college football for the Tarleton State Texans.

 College career

-Johnson is only the fourth player from Tarleton to be drafted by the NFL, and as the 183rd overall pick he is the highest NFL draft pick in school history.
+Johnson is only the fourth player from Tarleton State University to be drafted by the NFL, and as the 183rd overall pick he is the highest NFL draft pick in school history.
 As a senior, he was Lone Star Conference defensive lineman of the year, and was chosen for several Division II all-America teams.
 Before Tarleton, he spent two years at Kilgore College.
 He caught the Saints' attention with a strong performance at the Texas vs The Nation all-star game.

 Professional career

 New Orleans Saints

 Johnson spent the entire 2013 regular season on the Saints practice squad, but was promoted for the teams divisional round playoff matchup against the Seattle Seahawks, Johnson was inactive for the game.
 The Saints released Johnson on August 26, 2014.